This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their use scenarios.

 - If the volume of data is 10 terabytes or more, we recommend that you use the big data type because it is more cost-effective.

-- If local disks are used, the data reliability cannot be ensured because data is maintained on the EMR platform.
+- If local disks are used, data is maintained on the EMR platform, which cannot ensure data reliability.

 - Task nodes

-All instance families except the big data type apply to task nodes to supplement the computing capabilities of a cluster.
-The local SSD type is in development.
+All instance families except big data families can be used for task nodes to improve the computing capabilities of a cluster.